lyteword/chspurgeon-tod/volume-1/psalm-24.md

 with the grand universal chorus,

-## "He is the King of glory!
+He is the King of glory!
 He is the King of glory!"

 We must now suppose the instruments to take up the same notes, and continue them to the entrance to the court of the tabernacle.
 There the

 king again begins—

-## "Lift up your heads, O ye gates;
+Lift up your heads, O ye gates;

 And be ye lift up, ye everlasting doors;